learn-co-students/crowdfunding-sql-lab-001/README.md

 **Create a schema based on the following information:**

 - A project has a title, a category, a funding goal, a start date, and an end date.
-Valid categories are: music, books, charity.

 - A user has a name and an age